No? Well, don’t blame your memory: you’re not alone.

 Regular readers often nudge us to ask questions along the lines of ‘‘Can I Upgrade My Chromebook?‘, having found information available online is either contradictory or confusing.

-It’s not a hard and fast rule but the fact is that most Chromebooks are not designed to be user upgradeable in the way that traditional Windows laptops and Macbooks have often been.
+It’s not a hard and fast rule but the fact is that most Chromebooks are not designed to be user upgradeable in the way that traditional Windows laptops and Apple Macbooks often are.

 In fact, the more recent your Chromebook is the less likely it is you will be able to upgrade internal components yourself.
 The same holds for many modern laptops.